-• IBDP (Form 5 and Form 6) students are allowed to bring personal laptops and use them under the teacher'spermission-after they sign a contract for using personal laptops in school at the start of the school year.
+IBDP (Form 5 and Form 6) students are allowed to bring personal laptops and use them under the teacher's permission-after they sign a contract for using personal laptops in school at the start of the school year.
 Earphones are only allowed if needed for activities arranged by the teachers.
-Tablets, smartwatches and other devices for communication are not allowed.
+Smartwatches and other electronic devices are not allowed.